Skip to: Leak Detection and Repair | Understanding Emissions

-Pioneer’s team of air quality experts, an interdisciplinary group of corporate and operations personnel, works to achieve compliance with all applicable federal and state requirements, addresses issues surrounding air quality permitting and develops strategies to reduce emissions.
-Additionally, Pioneer’s air quality team interprets new and upcoming federal and state air quality rules in order to foster dialogue with regulators, industry peers and trade groups and facilitate understanding of how these changes can impact the oil and gas industry.
+Pioneer air quality experts work to achieve compliance with all applicable federal and state requirements, address issues surrounding air quality permitting and develop strategies to reduce emissions.
+Additionally, the Pioneer Health, Safety and Environmental team interprets new and proposed federal and state air quality rules in order to foster dialogue with regulators, industry peers and trade groups, and facilitate understanding of how these regulatory changes can impact the oil and gas industry.
+We pride ourselves in planning ahead for these changes.

-Our Colorado operations LDAR program has been further developed to meet the specific requirements of the 2014 Colorado Regulation 7 requirements.
+In 2011, Pioneer began implementing a leak detection and repair (LDAR) program that our lease operators continue to use today as part of normal facility inspections.
+We utilize various techniques such as audio, visual, and olfactory inspections, optical gas imaging cameras, and Remote Methane Leak Detectors™ across all of Pioneer’s operations to monitor facilities for fugitive emissions.
+In 2014, our Colorado operations LDAR program was further developed to meet the specific requirements of Colorado Regulation 7 requirements.
 Colorado’s Regulation 7 requires oil and gas producers to inspect and repair hydrocarbon leaks from components at all existing and newly constructed well production facilities and compressor stations, followed by ongoing, regular inspections dedicated to leak detection, repair and reporting.
+In 2016, our companywide program was updated to comply with federal New Source Performance Standards OOOOa requirements, which enacted an LDAR program for new or modified upstream facilities and compressor stations.

-In addition to our standard LDAR program, Pioneer is testing continuous emissions monitoring systems in the Permian Basin.
-Continuous emissions monitoring may help us to better direct our LDAR program and quickly locate unexpected emissions.
+In addition to our standard LDAR program, Pioneer is testing continuous emissions monitoring systems on several tank batteries in the Permian Basin.
+These monitoring systems are designed to quickly detect and alert Pioneer to fugitive methane emissions, which may help us to quickly locate unexpected emissions and better direct our LDAR program.

 Pioneer is committed to preserving our environmental heritage through safe, efficient and environmentally sound business practices and operations.